-Probiotics have been getting a lot of coverage in the media in recent weeks.
-Starting with the fabulous Horizon programme on the 27th of August, and continuing last week with a write-up in the Daily Mail, and then another article featured in the same paper today.
+Live cultures have been getting a lot of coverage in the media in recent weeks.
+Starting with the fabulous Horizon programme (read more about this in the Probiotics Learning Lab) on the 27th of August, and continuing last week with a write-up in the Daily Mail, and then another article featured in the same paper today.

-We love that probiotics are enjoying the limelight at the moment, even if some of the reports are slightly conflicting.
-The article featured in the Daily Mail last week mentioned how 6 out of 7 probiotic products failed at least one or more, of a set of three clinical tests, devised and run at University College London.
-(We would like to highlight that OptiBac Probiotics products were not amongst those products that were tested).
-You can read our write-up on the article here.
+We love that live cultures are enjoying the limelight at the moment, even if some of the reports are slightly conflicting.
+The article featured in the Daily Mail last week mentioned how 6 out of 7 live cultures products failed at least one or more of a set of three clinical tests, devised and run at University College London.
+(We would like to highlight that OptiBac products were not amongst those products that were tested).
+Healthcare practitioners can read a write-up on the article here.

 ‘For every day’ was recommended as an all around ‘bacteria booster’, for when consumers are looking for a good multi-strained product.

-One area where the article did differ from our own opinion however, was where Professor Bjarnason, a Professor of Gastroenterology from King’s College Hospital London, mentioned that probiotic supplements should be taken on an empty stomach.
+One area where the article did differ from our own opinion however, was where Professor Bjarnason, a Professor of Gastroenterology from King’s College Hospital London, mentioned that live cultures supplements should be taken on an empty stomach.

 He stated that having food in the stomach when you take a probiotic capsule slows down the passage of the supplement through the stomach, and therefore exposes it to the harsh acidic environment for longer.

 We would counter that by saying that even though gastric emptying is slowed by the presence of food, that same food presence actually buffers the extreme acid conditions of the stomach, raising its pH and therefore offering a degree of protection for the bacteria.
-For this reason, we recommend that the best time of day to take a probiotic is with breakfast.
-However, all of the strains of bacteria that we use have been scientifically proven to survive the acidic conditions of the stomach.
+For this reason, we recommend that the best time of day to take friendly bacteria supplements is with breakfast.

-Aside from these two minor points, we are just happy to see probiotics getting the recognition they deserve for their ability to support good health.
+Aside from these two minor points, we are just happy to see live cultures getting the recognition they deserve for their ability to support good health.

-It is real progress that probiotics are in the press as much as they are at the moment.
+It is real progress that live cultures are in the press as much as they are at the moment.
 Anything that helps to raise awareness of the importance of gut health in general, and more specifically the microbiome can only be a good thing, as far as we are concerned.
-Long may it continue....
+Long may it continue...